White House reveals who DOGE acting administrator is

 She and others have raised possible constitutional issues, depending on the chain of command at DOGE and who is behind the sweeping decisions that have the upended federal government’s operations in recent weeks.

-The White House official did not say how long Gleason has been the acting adminstrator.
+The White House official did not say how long Gleason has been the acting administrator.

+It had been unclear to some employees if Gleason had the acting administrator position when she led an all-staff meeting in person in Washington, DC, last week.
+She did not make it known nor did people ask at the time.
+Gleason gave a message at the meeting signaling, “I am here to move the organization forward and to reassure you that all your projects are a priority,” according to a federal employee who has worked with Gleason but asked to remain anonymous because they weren’t authorized to discuss her new role.

+The employee described Gleason, in general, as “direct and to the point.”

 The-CNN-Wire